LucasMolleman/Molleman_Gaechter_EHB_2018/README.md

-# Molleman_Gaechter_social_learning_submission
+# Molleman_Gaechter_EHB_2018
-Data and code for 'Societal background influences social learning in cooperative decision making'
+Data and code for 'Societal background influences social learning in cooperative decision making'.
+Evolution and Human Behavior (2018)

-The manuscript has been submitted for review.

 This Repository contains three data files:
 - data_decisions.txt, the raw data from the participants' decisions in the experiments